FWangZil/gorm2logrus/README.md

 import github.com/FWangZil/gorm2logrus

-// Logger can add hooks and use them normally globally, supporting all the features that Logur itself supports var Logger *logrus.Logger
+// Logger can add hooks and use them normally globally, supporting all the features that logrus itself supports var Logger *logrus.Logger
 // Custom Logger for use by GORM v2 var GormLogger *gorm2logrus.GormLogger